philku/uconn-googleCloud/classes/02 Wordpress, HTML, and CSS/wordpress.md

 Chapter 2: WordPress

 You will be deploying WordPress on the App Engine through the Google Cloud Shell.
-Your instuctor may elect to have you follow the instructions in this document or the following Code Lab: [CodeLab: Running WordPress on App Engine Flexible Environment](https://codelabs.developers.google.com/codelabs/cloud-wordpress-on-flex/index.html?index=..%2F..index#3)
+Your instructor may elect to have you follow the instructions in this document or the Google Code Lab: [CodeLab: Running WordPress on App Engine Flexible Environment](https://codelabs.developers.google.com/codelabs/cloud-wordpress-on-flex/index.html?index=..%2F..index#3)

 ### 2.1: What is WordPress?